PapenfussLab/gridss/Readme.md

 ### BLACKLIST

-BED blacklist of regions to exclude from analysis.
+BED exclude-list of regions to exclude from analysis.
 The [ENCODE DAC blacklist](https://www.encodeproject.org/annotations/ENCSR636HFF/) is recommended when aligning against hg19.

 Unlike haplotype assemblers such as TIGRA and GATK, GRIDSS does not abort assembly when complex assembly graphs are encountered.
 Processing of these graphs slows down the assembly process considerably, so if regions such as telomeric and centromeric regions are to be excluded from downstream analysis anyway, assembly of these regions is not required.
-It is recommended that a blacklist such as the [ENCODE DAC blacklist](https://www.encodeproject.org/annotations/ENCSR636HFF/) be used to filter such regions.
-Inclusion of additional mappability-based blacklists is not required as GRIDSS already considers the read mapping quality.
+It is recommended that a exclude-list such as the [ENCODE DAC blacklist](https://www.encodeproject.org/annotations/ENCSR636HFF/) be used to filter such regions.
+Inclusion of additional mappability-based exclude-lists is not required as GRIDSS already considers the read mapping quality.

 ### READ_PAIR_CONCORDANT_PERCENT